nasa-jpl/ION-DTN/gh-pages/docs/ION-Shutdown-Guide.md

 - Use `killm f` to force full cleanup of all instances on the host

 **Cross-Platform Support:**
-`killm` works on Linux, macOS, and Solaris.
+`killm` works on Linux, macOS, FreeBSD, and Solaris.

 ### Method 4: Programmatic Shutdown via Public APIs